top of page

 During the course, students develop their interest and understanding of how music is created and developed, including developing skills in composing and performance.
 Music also helps to develop broader life skills and attributes including critical and creative thinking, self-confidence and self-motivation.

-Area of Study 1: Western Classical Tradition 1650-1910;
+Area of Study 1: Musical Forms and Devices

-Area of Study 2: Popular Music;
+Area of Study 2: Music for Ensemble

-Area of Study 3: Traditional Music;
+Area of Study 3: Film Music

-Area of Study 4: Western Classical Tradition since 1910.
+Area of Study 4: Popular Music

 Course Content and Assessment Pattern